s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 ### Shell as root
 ------------------

-Now we are on the machine and we know the password, we should run `sudo -l` to see if there is a misconfigured sudo permission.
+Now we are on the machine and we know the password, we should run `sudo -l` to see if there are misconfigured sudo permissions.

 ```
 tkeller@socket:~$ sudo -l